Home

 So you'll want to take a slow and measured approach to any issue that you discuss with your elderly parent.

-Be A Detective
+Become A Detective

 Practice the same habits that you'd expect from an excellent doctor or outstanding detective.
 There are some do's and don’ts to discover the root causes of any senior issue that may present itself.